Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 If you want to sync the backups more frequently and don’t want the hassle of USB connections, you can connect your hard drive internally to the motherboard.
 I have configured a backup on another computer in that way as well.
 I have set the backup synchronization frequency to daily.

-Windows backup can also work on flash drives, but you can’t back up the operating system.
+Windows backup can also be used on flash drives, but it cannot back up the operating system there.
 Additionally, scheduled backups cannot be set up on a flash drive.
 It is always recommended to use an external hard drive or SSD.

 2. Format the hard drive

 Once your hard drive is recognized by the computer, head to the File Explorer and locate your drive.
 Right-click it and click Format.
-Just choose the quick format option and proceed with the format.
-This will delete everything from your drive and make it ready for the backup.
-Also, if there are partitions, you can remove them by going to the Disk Management menu.
-You should use this drive for nothing except for backup purposes.
+Simply select the quick format option and proceed with the formatting.
+This will delete everything from your drive and prepare it for backup.
+Additionally, if partitions are present, you can remove them by accessing the Disk Management menu.
+You should use this drive only for backup purposes.

 3. Go to the Backup and Restore (Windows 7) Menu

-Yes, we will use the legacy backup tool that was used in older Windows variants.
+Yes, we will use the legacy backup tool that was used in older versions of Windows.
 Windows 10 and 11 have an advanced backup menu, but it is only available for online backups.
-For the offline method, open up the Control Panel first of all.
+For the offline method, open the Control Panel first.
 In the Control Panel, click Backup and Restore (Windows 7).

 4. Open the Backup Menu